Taunton hospital comes under fire

 The operations to remove and replace clouded lenses are routine.
 Usually only 1 in 400 patients will suffer any kind of complication.
 The hospital has been unable so far to determine what has caused the problem, but its medical director, Dr Colin Close, has indicated that the Trust would have to deal with any medical negligence compensation claims which arise as a result.

-Cataracts are one of few eye conditions that can be treated and it is the Trust’s concern that patients will lose confidence in what is supposed to be a safe and effective procedure.
+Cataracts are an eye condition that can be safely treated and it is the Trust’s concern that patients will lose confidence in what is supposed to be a safe and effective procedure.

-Slee Blackwell Solicitors in Taunton have specialist experience in dealing with medical negligence claims.
-If you have had problems following routine eye surgery at Musgrove Park Hospital, Taunton, and wish to discuss a possible compensation claim, free of charge and entirely without obligation, please contact our helpline on 01823 354545.
+Slee Blackwell Solicitors in Taunton have extensive experience in dealing with medical negligence claims and are often able to work on a No Win No Fee basis.
+If you have had problems following eye surgery at Musgrove Park Hospital, Taunton, and wish to discuss a possible compensation claim or if you feel the treatment you have received at the Taunton hospital is substandard in some other way, then please get in touch with us.
+You can call our free legal helpline on 01823 354545 or send an email to us at [email protected]